 So when choosing between Wix and Squarespace, is there a clear winner?
-It would seem so.
-Wix is generally a better, more affordable tool, with more flexibility for a wide range of websites.
-Squarespace, on the other hand, scores points for its blogging feature and their fully-responsive templates.
+It would seem so, even though it’s a close call.
+Wix is generally a better, more versatile tool, with more flexibility for a wide range of websites.
+Squarespace, on the other hand, scores points for their blogging feature and their fully-responsive templates.

 Also, if you didn’t forget to count scores, you’ll have noted a close 6:5 win for Wix.
-However, it’s remarkable that most of the points Wix scored over Squarespace, they did win them by several lengths (Ease of Use, Apps & Widgets as well as Pricing).
+However, it’s remarkable that most of the points Wix scored over Squarespace, they did win them by several lengths (Ease of Use as well as Apps & Widgets).

 But it doesn’t mean Squarespace should be avoided at all costs.
 In fact, if you are a dedicated blogger, we would highly recommend Squarespace (unless you want the full shebang with WordPress).
 Their structured approach to design also means you are pretty much guaranteed a great-looking website that works on all devices.